2019 Bærum murder and mosque attack: Aftermath

 The day after the attack, on the Eid-ul-Adha celebration day, Eid-ul-Adha prayer was led by Imam Al-Sheikh Syed Muhammad Ashraf (Imam Al-Noor Islamic Senter) at the Ton hotel in Sandvika.
 Prime minister Solberg and other important official figures, as well as a large number of the Muslims attended an Eid Prayer held in Sandvika together with other religious leaders and community members present to show their solidarity.
 As news of the shooting spread in the media, so did the actions of Rafiq and the other men in the mosque, which a Danish newspaper described as "courageous"; several media outlets described Rafiq as a "hero".
 Beate Gangås, the Oslo Police Commander-in-Chief, and Lisbeth Hammer Krogh, the mayor of Bærum.
 A Norwegian philanthropist, Elisabeth Norheim, started a fundraising campaign to help raise money so Rafiq and the other man who helped subdue the attack could undertake the hajj.
 After the initial goal of 55,000 NOK (~US$6100) for the cost of the two to travel was surpassed, with more than 180,000 NOK (~US$20,000) raised in one day, the organizers said they could also fund the hajj for the third man in the mosque during the attack.

 In 2021, Norwegian journalist Anders Hammer created a docuseries for the Norwegian television program Brennpunkt, Philips vei til terror.
 In 2022, he wrote Terroristen fra Bærum: Radikaliseringen av Philip Manshaus.
 This book is based on most of the same materials as the docuseries.
 In researching for both he personally interviewed Manshaus, but did not get much information out of it.
 The same year, journalist Anne Bitsch wrote Den norske skyld: En beretning fra rettssaken mot Philip Manshaus, which discusses what responsibility the wider society has for Manshaus's crimes.

 The attack was one of several far-right attacks that were influenced by each other in this period, particularly Christchurch shooting copycat attacks, with Manshaus referencing other perpetrators in his announcement message.
 Manshaus himself was referenced in the writings of Payton Gendron, the perpetrator of the 2022 Buffalo shooting, who also wrote his name on one of the guns used in the attack.

+In 2025, a 34-year-old Norwegian–Ethiopian Muslim woman, was killed in a racist and islamophobia-motivated murder on 24 August 2025 in Oslo, Norway.
+The murder took place at a child welfare centre.
+The suspect stated that he was inspired by Brenton Tarrant, Anders Breivik and Manshaus.